jacobmorrier/fast-er/docs/source/comparison.rst

 Utility Functions
 -----------------

 These functions are used internally by the ``Comparison`` class.
-Users could utilize them to create their own pipelines.
+Users could use them to create their own linkage pipelines.

 .. currentmodule:: faster.comparison
 .. autofunction:: jaro_winkler_gpu